pktpaulie/pktpaulie/README.md

 <br>

-> “Opportunities cone to pass, not to pause, so grab them!”
+> “Opportunities come to pass, not to pause, so grab them!”
 — _Unknown_

 ***Work Without Play*** 🎲